-Most findings in Molecular Biology are quantitative in nature; thus, Molecular Biology has given rise to advanced fields of Bioinformatics, Computational Biology and Molecular Genetics.
-One of the emerging offshoots of Molecular Biology is Molecular Evolution, which is the study of evolutionary processes at the molecular level.
+Most findings in molecular biology are quantitative in nature; the field has given rise to Bioinformatics, Computational Biology, and Molecular Genetics.
+One of the emerging offshoots of molecular biology is Molecular Evolution, which is the study of evolutionary processes at the molecular level.

 Scientists have a deep interest in the study of cellular macromolecules.
-An in-depth understanding of fundamental structures and processes aids in the comprehension of disease causing factors and to determine suitable treatments.
-In addition to curing disease, Molecular Biology also assists in creating animals exhibiting desired traits, disease resistance, plants with an increased yield and altered protein expression.
+An in-depth understanding of fundamental structures and processes aids in the comprehension of disease-causing factors and the development of suitable treatments.
+In addition to curing disease, molecular biology techniques can assist in the creation of organisms exhibiting desired traits, such as disease resistance, plants with an increased yield, and bacteria with altered protein expression.
 Molecular Biology techniques can be used to manipulate genetic code of an organism.

 Applications of Molecular Biology

 Molecular biologists have developed several techniques to extract, amplify, and quantify cellular molecules.
 Relevant equipment, protocols and necessary reagents are also easily available on the internet and for purchase from vendors.
 Many contract research organizations (CROs) are offering molecular biology services.
 Arrays, expression cloning, Northern blotting, cloning, polymerase chain reaction (PCR), Western blotting, and gel electrophoresis are some frequently used molecular biology techniques.